 The Uniformed Services Benefit Association (USBA) was founded in 1959 and is a not-for-profit association providing insurance solutions for military personnel, national guard, federal employees, and reservists.
 Underwritten through New York Life Insurance, USBA offers six different term life insurance options and three whole life policy plans, including life insurance for children and a joint life insurance plan known as the Two for One.

-Sample pricing for USBA for $400,000 of coverage ranges from $24 a month (under 31 years old) to $532 a month (at age 69) for the Two for One (joint life insurance) plan.
+Sample pricing for USBA for $400,000 of coverage ranges from $24 a month (under 31 years old) to three and even four figure a month rates for senior citizens for the Two for One (joint life insurance) plan.
 The simplified issue policy for age 50 plus offers premiums starting at $56 a month at age 50, up to $171 for age 69 for a sample male, at $25,000 of whole life coverage.

 To qualify for a plan, you must be a member of USBA, however, membership is free and there are no dues.
 Policies are available in 50 states as well as DC, Puerto Rico, and Canada.
 We chose USBA as the best group plan for veterans because of the number of plan options and simplicity in getting quotes and comparing information.